joomengine/jcb-documentation/064-How-to-install-jcb-packages.md

 * **Merge:**
   Updates your existing component if the package version is newer.
-  You can also enable **“Force Local Update”**, which only works if “Merge” is selected.
+  You can also enable **"Force Local Update"**, which only works if "Merge" is selected.

 * **Clone:**
   Creates a completely new instance of the component, duplicating all fields, views, and related items.

-If you’re importing an updated version of an existing component, **Merge** is recommended.
+If you're importing an updated version of an existing component, **Merge** is recommended.
 For experimentation or side-by-side versions, use **Clone**.

 ---